-- Environmental applications of microbial activity present a new technology which aims at removing pollution and pollutants by enhancing biodegradation.
-It is called bioremediation. - This process utilizes the ability of micro-organisms to degrade and remove wastes and it is called bioremediation. - Bioremediation is defined as a natural or managed process in which micro organisms catalyze action on pollutants and remedy or eliminate environmental pollutants. - It is used currently to, - Decrease organic waste content in aquatic environments - Accelerate waste water decomposition in industrial food processing and chemical plants - Remove oil spills from aquatic environments - Accelerate the composting process. - Removing toxic metals, chromium, lead, mercury from metal industry wastes
+Environmental applications of microbial activity present a new technology which aims at removing pollution and pollutants by enhancing biodegradation.
+It is called bioremediation.

+This process utilizes the ability of micro-organisms to degrade and remove wastes and it is called bioremediation.

+Bioremediation is defined as a natural or managed process in which micro organisms catalyze action on pollutants and remedy or eliminate environmental pollutants.

+It is used currently to,

+Decrease organic waste content in aquatic environments

+Accelerate waste water decomposition in industrial food processing and chemical plants

+Remove oil spills from aquatic environments

+Accelerate the composting process.

+Removing toxic metals, chromium, lead, mercury from metal industry wastes

-• Using genetically modified microorganisms for commercial purposes
+Using genetically modified microorganisms for commercial purposes

-- Hormones, Vaccines, Insulin. - Insulin and human growth hormones are produced commercially, by genetically engineered microorganisms - Explain that production of therapeutic drugs to treat diseases is the most modern application of microbial technology to maintain the agricultural activities at optimum level.
+Hormones, Vaccines, Insulin.

+Insulin and human growth hormones are produced commercially, by genetically engineered microorganisms

+Explain that production of therapeutic drugs to treat diseases is the most modern application of microbial technology

-- Human insulin if produced by conventional method is expensive.
-This products now produced using a genetically engineered bacterium E. colicheaply - Human growth hormone is another pharmaceutical product made more effectively by genetically engineered bacterium.
+Human insulin if produced by conventional method is expensive.
+This products now produced using a genetically engineered bacterium E. coli cheaply describe the nature, distribution and processes of soil microbes.

+Human growth hormone is another pharmaceutical product made more effectively by genetically engineered bacterium.
 Previously it was obtained in small quantities by extracting from pituitary glands of animals.